Key Takeaways

 Here's the thing nobody tells beginners: the full Moon is the dullest possible target.
 With the Sun shining straight down on the lunar surface, there are no shadows — craters vanish, mountains flatten, and the whole disc becomes a bright, washed-out glare.

 The detail lives along the terminator — the moving line between lunar day and night, where sunlight strikes at a grazing angle and every crater rim and mountain ridge casts a long shadow.
-The best evenings are around first quarter, roughly a week after new Moon: the terminator runs right down the middle of the disc, the shadows are dramatic, and the Moon is conveniently up in the evening rather than the small hours.
+The best evenings are around first quarter, roughly a week after new Moon: the terminator runs right down the middle of the disc, shadows are dramatic, and the Moon is up in the evening rather than the small hours.
 Each night the terminator shifts, lighting up a new strip of landscape — you can watch sunrise creep across the Apennine mountains over two evenings.

 Naked eye.
 The dark patches are maria — ancient lava plains — and the pattern they make is the "man in the Moon".
 Around a thin crescent, look for the ghostly glow of the unlit portion: that's earthshine, sunlight reflected off Earth onto the lunar night side.
 It's best in spring evening crescents.

 Telescope.
 This is where the Moon becomes a lifetime's hobby.
-A few first targets, all easy in a small scope when they sit near the terminator: Copernicus, a magnificent 93 km crater with terraced walls; Plato, a dark-floored oval in the north; the Apennine mountains, a 600 km arc of peaks; and the Straight Wall, a 110 km fault line that looks like someone drew a pencil stroke on the surface — best a day or two after first quarter.
-None of them need more than 50× magnification.
+A few first targets, all easy in a small scope when they sit near the terminator: Copernicus, a magnificent 93 km crater with terraced walls; Plato, a dark-floored oval in the north; the Apennine mountains, a 600 km arc of peaks; and the Straight Wall, a 110 km fault line that looks like a pencil stroke on the surface — best a day or two after first quarter.
+None of them need more than 50x magnification.

 The honest answer: nothing.
 The Moon is the most forgiving target in the sky.
 But two cheap things improve it.
-A Moon filter (around £11) cuts the glare that makes a bright gibbous Moon genuinely uncomfortable through an eyepiece — our Moon filter review covers the standard pick.
+A Moon filter (around £11) cuts the glare that makes a bright gibbous Moon uncomfortable through an eyepiece — our Moon filter review covers the standard pick.
 And if the Moon hooks you, the Heritage 150P at around £249 will show you every target named in this guide with room to spare.

 For week-by-week Moon phases alongside everything else in the sky, the UK night sky this week guide is updated every Sunday — and if you just want to know whether tonight is worth it, check your stargazing score.